DreamShark-Bytes/adventofcode/2023/README.md

 - reducing risk of burnout:
 	- frequent breaks.
 	- by allowing myself to go on tagents at the start of the project (html to markdown thing)
+- Consider the time and effort put into a solution given my resources (time) and the "reward" of putting in the extra work.
+Aka how often would this code be used?
+How much time does it save?
+	- This lesson isn't something I'm aiming to apply to all of these AoC learning situations, but I will have to for some of them as time-is-a-factor.
+	- Something I love about AoC.
+Get it done well, if I have the time, otherwise, just make sure I get it done.

 ## Current Progress
 ![current progress](./current_progress.png)